Since John the Baptist, the good news of the kingdom of God is being preached, and many are “forcing their way into it” (Luke 16:16).

 Summary of a sermon by Jonathan Edwards

-The Ten Commandments primarily focus on behaviors, while the Sermon focuses on desires.
+The Ten Commandments primarily focus on behaviors, while the Sermon on the Mount focusses on desires.

 According to the Sermon, our goodness needs to be better than that of the teachers of the law and Pharisees.
-They depended on their work, their behavior.
-But actions can be deceiving.
-If we don’t commit a crime because of fear to get caught, what if we wouldn’t get caught, would we commit the crime?
+They depended on their works, but actions can be deceiving.
+Do we refrain from committing crimes for moral reasons, or because we fear getting caught?

-Christ focuses on our hearts, our desires.
+Christ focuses on our hearts and desires.
 Actions arise from them.
-For example, envy, the green-eyed monster, led to Abel killing Cain, the first murder in the Bible.
+For example, envy compelled Cain killed Abel, committing the first murder in the Bible.

 “An eye for an eye” should be the job of the government.
-Police and the court of law are established by God to administer justice, matching punishments to the offense so as to frighten criminals and purge evil (Romans 13:1-2; and Deut 19:18-21).
-The Bible even uses armor as analogies, and some attributes of soldiers as models (Ephesians 6:10-17; and 2 Timothy 2:3-4).
+Police and the court of law are established by God to administer justice, matching punishments to the offense so as to deter criminals and purge evil (Romans 13:1-2, Deuteronomy 19:18-21).

-There are times to take the unreasonable hit, turn the other cheek, and go the extra mile, such as for God’s kingdom, salvation of the soul.
+There are times to take the unreasonable hit, turn the other cheek, and go the extra mile.
 Note that insults are difficult to bear.
-Even Paul could flare up (Acts23:1-5).
-But our endurance can turn enemies into friends, better yet, into followers of Christ.
+Even Paul could flare up (Acts 23:1-5).
+But our endurance can turn enemies into friends or, better yet, into followers of Christ.

 Christ is our model.
 He loved His enemies, as shown by His crucifixion.
-Christ’s behavior even converted the hardcore criminal crucified next to Him (Luke 23:39-43).
+Christ’s behavior even converted the hardcore criminal who was crucified next to Him (Luke 23:39-43).